Pensions

 Avoiding pension scams

-You may think that it could never happen to you, but anyone can become a victim of a pension scam.
+You may think that it could never happen to you, but anyone can become a victim of a pension scam, no matter how well informed you think you are.

 Pension scammers often promise low risk and high returns, but the aim is always to get their hands on your hard-earned savings.
 Millions in pension savings are lost each year to pension scams and all sizes of pension pots are targeted.

-Pension scams are hard to spot because fraudsters often have credible websites and make false claims, such as being government approved, in order to gain your trust.
-It’s really important, if you are considering a transfer or releasing your pension, that you know the signs to look for to stop a scam in its tracks.
+Pension scams are becoming increasingly hard to spot because fraudsters often have credible websites and make false claims, such as being government approved, in order to gain your trust.
+It’s really important if you are considering transferring or releasing your pension, that you know the signs to look for to stop a scam in its tracks.

 Tips for avoiding a pension scam

-The Pension Scams Action Group offers the following tips to help you avoid falling victim to a pension scam.
+The Pension Scams Action Group offers the following tips through their pension scams leaflet to help you avoid falling victim to a pension scam.
+The Group is a multi-agency taskforce of law enforcement, government and industry working together to tackle pension scams.

 Tip 1 - Reject unexpected offers